-Young people with learning disabilities can at, times exhibit behaviours that place themselves, their peers and staff at risk.
+Young people with learning disabilities can at, times exhibit behaviours that place themselves, their peers, and staff at risk.
 Foxgloves staff work closely with other professionals and families to look at possible causes or triggers and look at the level of risk that behaviour presents.
 We then work with the young person, parents/carers, school and other professionals as appropriate to agree strategies to support the young person with their behaviour.
-We will always try and de-escalate any situation by distracting the young person and implementing other similar supports.
+We will always try and de-escalate any situation by the preferred strategies identified within their behaviour management section, implementing known and similar supports.

-In order to assist young people staying at Foxgloves during times of distress, anxiety or challenging behaviour it may be necessary to close off some areas of the house for short periods of time so that staff can support the young person and ensure the safety of others.
+In order to assist young people staying at Foxgloves during times of distress, anxiety or challenging behaviour it may be necessary to close off some areas of the house for short periods of time so that staff can support the young person and ensure their and safety of others.

 The decision to do this will be made by the shift leader or delegated member of staff directly supporting the young person in question.

 In the event of this happening all young people staying at Foxgloves will continue to be supported according to their care plans and free flow around the home is re-established as soon as safe to do so.

 In some circumstances, and only ever as a last resort, staff may have to physically intervene in order to keep the young person and others safe.
-In Bedford the approved method of physical intervention is called Team-Teach.
-This is a nationally recognised and accredited programme of training which also focuses on de-escalation of situations but also offers some physical techniques that staff can use to support young people.
+The aim is for all staff to receive a nationally recognised and accredited programme of training which also focuses on deescalation of situations but also offers some physical techniques that staff can use to support young people.

 Where any restrictive, physical intervention has been used with a young person, the young person's parent/carer and social worker where appropriate will be informed and a full record made of the circumstances, including what happened prior to the incident, why the interventions was used, and whether it was effective.
-Managers will, where necessary investigate the incident, speak and obtain reports from all concerned and, collaboratively look at ways in which incidents can be minimised.
+Managers will, where necessary investigate the incident, speak, and obtain reports from all concerned and, collaboratively look at ways in which incidents can be minimised.